magento/devdocs/src/cloud/onboarding/onboarding-tasks.md

 ### Set up shared account access

-The License owner can set up shared access for the account.
+The License Owner can set up shared access for the account.
 Shared access allows trusted employees and service providers to use the Help center to submit and track Support tickets related to your {{site.var.data.ece}} projects.
 For setup instructions, see the [Shared Access][] article in the Help Center.

 ## Get started with the Project Web Interface {#project-setup}